 We are grateful to Clark Glymour for posing the problem of equivalence in latent structures.
-Some of the problems treated in this paper were independently explored by Glymour, Spirtes and Schienes [Spirtes et al., 1989, Spirtes and Glymour, 1991], and we thank them for sharing this information with us.
+Some of the problems treated in this paper were independently explored by Glymour, Spirtes and Scheines [Spirtes et al., 1989, Spirtes and Glymour, 1991], and we thank them for calling our attention to an oversight in an earlier formulation of the IC-algorithm.
 Discussions and correspondence with P. Bentler, D. Geiger, C. Granger, M. Hanssens, J. de Leeuw, S. Lloyd, R. Otte, A. Paz, B. Skyrms and P. Suppes are greatly appreciated.
+This work was supported in part by NSF grant #IRI-9200918, AFOSR grant #900136, and MICRO grants #91-123/4.